ai-cam/ai-cam.github.io/_projects/public-dialogues.md

 Along with AI experts from the University of Cambridge, University of Liverpool, King’s College London, and University of Manchester, public participants were divided into smaller groups dedicated to one of the four government missions.
 Guided by a prepared list of discussion topics and supported by an AI expert, participants considered the guardrails and possible interventions needed to ensure AI delivers public benefit.

 Findings from those conversations have been revealed today in a new ai@cam report that gives the first analysis of how the public think that AI could help deliver the Missions for Government.

-This report outlines the opportunities for AI to improve people’s interactions with public services and shows there are growing demands for governance that centres public benefit and interests in AI development and use.
+The report outlines the opportunities for AI to improve people’s interactions with public services and shows there are growing demands for governance that centres public benefit in AI development and use.\

 Participants in this dialogue called for: